CharlesWiltgen/ck/docs-site/guide/getting-started.md

 # Then configure in Claude Desktop
 ```

-See [MCP Integration](/features/mcp-integration) for complete setup.
+See [MCP Integration](/features/mcp-integration) for complete setup, or [AI Agent Setup](/guide/ai-agent-setup) for configuration best practices with Claude Code and other AI coding assistants.

 ### Which Interface?